Developing community beyond commenting, with The Telegraph and The Times

 • Acquiring new audiences, including younger readers.
 For example, one of the publishers working with Norkon found that 40% of players are between 18-35 years old, including more females than their average readership

-• and competitiveness brings readers back to your site again and again, plus these games can be connected to other engagement formats such as commenting or live blogging so users can communicate with other players and feel part of a community.
+• Games and competitiveness brings readers back to your site again and again, plus these games can be connected to other engagement formats such as commenting or live blogging so users can communicate with other players and feel part of a community.
 Articles can also be tied to games to loop back to your journalism

-• Integrating steps into games to get more value from these readers.
-For instance a simple wall to ask readers to create a free account in order to continue playing, save their progress and chat with other users
+• Integrating conversion steps into games to get more value from these readers.
+For instance a simple registration wall to ask readers to create a free account in order to continue playing, save their progress and chat with other users

 Build a community of readers through gamification